artsy/ezel/README.md

 ## Asset Pipeline

-Easel's asset building is mostly handled by [Browserify](https://github.com/substack/node-browserify) and [Stylus](https://github.com/learnboost/stylus) with middleware for development and a `make assets` task to build something more production ready.
+Easel's asset building is mostly handled by [Browserify](https://github.com/substack/node-browserify) and [Stylus](https://github.com/learnboost/stylus) with middleware for development and a `make assets` task to output more production ready files.
 Place your asset packages in /assets, point your script and style tags to /assets/<filename> in your views, and Easel will wire the rest up for you.

+Easel's focus on modularity makes it easy to build up light-weight asset packages that are focused for your needs.
+This combined with rendering on the server makes it a great option for optimizing initial page load.

+A common pattern would be to build asset packages per-app.
+For instance you may have a "search" app that uses assets from the layout component, an auto-complete component, and the search app's client-side code and stylesheets.
+In this case you would create an /assets/search.styl that imports each piece's stylesheets and an /assets/search.js that would require each piece's javascripts.
+In the view of the search app you would include `script( src='/assets/search.js' )` and `link( href='/assets/search.css' )` and Easel will wire up the rest.